Topics

 Is Alzheimer’s or dementia considered a terminal or critical illness?

 But, someone who already has the illness may not be approved for critical illness insurance or terminal illness riders.
 Or, if they are approved, their policy might list Alzheimer’s or dementia as an exclusion that will not be covered.
+In that case, they may consider guaranteed acceptance critical illness insurance, which would cover other critical illnesses except their Alzheimers (as it is a pre-existing condition).

 Get one-on-one help